 At 300 acres, this wonderful green space is known as the 'Central Park' of Bangalore.
 A popular spot for running, with wide avenues, paths, and interesting sites.
 Can put together 5-7 km within the park.
 Bonus: closed to traffic before 8am and on Sundays.

-The Olympic Forest Park, built for the Olympics, is a large, man-made nature park at the north end of the Olympic Green in Beijing.
+Built for the Olympics, Olympic Forest Park is a large, man-made nature park at the north end of the Olympic Green in Beijing.
 It's one of the best spots in Beijing for jogging.
 There jogging paths, with lengths of 3k, 5k, and 10k.
+The south section is near the Convention Ctr.

 The signature run in Chennai.
 The promenade along the beach is 5 km one-way, festive and busy.
 The beach is runnable too.
 For a longer run, cross the Napier Bridge and run 2.5 km to St. George Fort & the Victory War Memorial.